11 Grants You Need to Apply for Today

 There are lots of grants available to single moms, and making the most out of them will help you to increase your spending power and provide all the basic necessitates for your children and yourself.
-Instead of agonizing over how you will pay the bills each month, consider applying for these grants and programs.
+Instead of agonizing over how you will pay the bills each month, consider applying for these grants and programs for single mothers.

 There is no better way to increase your earning power than by going back to school.
 If you don’t have your bachelor’s degree, you can apply for FAFSA (the Free Application for Federal Student Aid).
 This grant provides money for individuals—including single moms—to attend college courses without paying all of the tuition out of pocket.
 With a single application, you will actually be able to apply for several different tuition programs at once, including the Federal Pell Grant.
 The online form is easy to fill out, and you will get your results relatively quickly.
 Financial aid for college is one of the most popular grant programs available today.